DomySh/TerminalMenu/README.md

 - getch()
-Getch function (normaly present in conio.h) in MacOs
+Getch function in MacOs(normaly present for windows in <conio.h>)

+- inBufferClear()
+Function that clear the input Buffer (Used for delete bugs using input in MenuCreate and SysPause)

 ## Other Function